XAVlER-S/MagicHeaderViewPager/README.md

 # MagicHeaderViewPager
-A ViewPager with a header can be fixed and many listFragments, gridFragments and ScrollFragments inside.
+HeaderViewPager with a header can be fixed and many scrollable Fragments (listFragments, gridFragments and ScrollFragments) inside.

 # Introduction
 ### 0. Example